Five Remarkable Sites To Explore Near Southeast Utah

 As one of the most popular sites in the National Park System, Arches receives more than 1.4 million visitors each year, and roads and parking lots can get congested during the peak months, between March and October.
 NPS suggests visiting before 8 a.m. or after 3 p.m., if at all possible, to avoid crowds.

 The “Grand Staircase” is a series of plateaus that descend south, from Bryce Canyon toward the Grand Canyon.
-You’ll find the highest part of the monument at Kaiparowits Plateau, 9,000 above the surrounding landscape.
+You’ll find the highest part of the monument at Kaiparowits Plateau, 9,000 feet above the surrounding landscape.
 Visitor centers are located in Cannonville, Big Water, Escalante, and Kanab.

 Located in southwestern Colorado near the Utah border, Canyons of the Ancients National Monument was originally established in 2000 to preserve the largest concentration of archaeological sites in the U.S., most of which are Ancestral Puebloan ruins.
 While at least 6,000 distinct structures have been identified in the monument, some of the most distinctive are the Lowry Pueblo (the only developed recreation site within the monument,) the Painted Hand Pueblo, the Sand Canyon Pueblo, and the Kiva ruins.
 Other man-made elements scattered throughout the monument’s 176,056-acre expanse are stone towers, which may have been lookouts or sentry posts; sweat lodges; shrines; and petroglyphs.